ajrowland/ocm-export/README.md

 bun run transform
 ```

-Content is exported into the /output folder.
+Transformations are saved into the /output/transforms folder.

 ## Transformers